-Based on information from an EU-based manufacturer, one substance [Resin 2] (substance identity information confidential) contains 0.0027 % PAHs (sum of the concentration of all measured PAHs, which include all 18 indicator PAHs except benzo(e) pyrene (not analysed for), and dibenz[a,h]anthracene being quantified as the sum of dibenz[a,h+a,c]anthracene).
+Based on information from an EU-based manufacturer, one substance [Resin 2] (substance identity information confidential) contains 0.0027 % PAHs (sum of the concentration of all measured PAHs, which include all 18 indicator PAHs except benzo[e]pyrene (not analysed for), and dibenz[a,h]anthracene being quantified as the sum of dibenz[a,h+a,c]anthracene).
 Therefore, the available data support the claim that this substance is a relevant "eco resin" for use in clay targets.
-However, this substance is not registered, as according to the company, it meets the polymer definition, and in total the substance contains less than 0.1% of PAHs.
+However, this substance is not registered, as according to the company, it meets the polymer definition, and in total the substance contains less than 0.1 % of PAHs.
 The starting monomer is unknown.
-[Resin 2] is used as a binder (SPIN database27).
-PAHs concentration, physico-chemical properties and hazards are given in Table 21.
-PAHs concentration, physico-chemical properties and hazards of Table 21 below.
+[Resin 2] is used as a binder (SPIN database).
+PAHs concentration, physico-chemical properties and hazards are given in Table 21 below.